-- managing public spaces including shops and cafes - kitchen skills including healthy eating and expanding dietary range - personal hygiene - collaborative working, for example through horticulture tasks - understanding the rules of socially acceptable touch - road safety - personal biographical information such as knowledge of address
+- managing public spaces including shops and cafes - kitchen skills including healthy eating and expanding dietary range - personal hygiene

+- collaborative working, for example through horticulture tasks - understanding the rules of socially acceptable touch - road safety - personal biographical information such as knowledge of address - keeping and maintaining healthy friendships

-SELF AWARENESS FOR CHILDREN WITH HIGHER FUNCTIONING AUTISM/ASPERGER'S SYNDROME
+SELF AWARENESS FOR CHILDREN WITH HIGHER FUNCTIONING AUTISM

-There are a number of children at Spring Common with a diagnosis of Asperger's syndrome (AS), a diagnosis within the Autistic Spectrum.
+There are a number of children at Spring Common with higher functioning autism (though still working at significantly lower levels than their peers nationally).
 Many children with this diagnosis have reasonable oral language skills and some of the enhanced communication systems in use at the school may not be necessary for them.
 However, a core component of the diagnosis is difficulty with social communication and so support in this area is frequently required.
-Children with AS often have strong social motivation but find that their understanding of the rules of social communication hinder their effective functioning.
+These young people often have strong social motivation but find that their understanding of the rules of social communication hinder their effective functioning.
 In this case it is often important for the child to develop self-awareness and, for example to understand why their social approach to others may be rebuffed.
+The mental health of these young people who may be aware of their differences can be fragile and so groups such as Lego therapy or autism diagnosis groups are important for them to accept themselves and celebrate their strengths.
+There are a number of social media groups for young people with autism and SCA runs a short course for older children to safely access positive groups where young people can meet and interact with their peers and develop self-esteem in adulthood.